codefmt — back to formatter

 the callback style uses exports.main = async (event, callback) => {} and you call callback({ outputFields: {} }) to return data. the modern return style uses exports.main = async (event) => {} and you return the output directly with return { outputFields: {} }. the return style is cleaner and now fully supported by hubspot. codefmt recognizes and formats both styles.

-yes. codefmt's hubspot lint plugin catches common issues like forgetting to call callback in callback style code, incorrect event.inputFields access, and missing return values in return style code. it also validates your use of the hubspot API client and suppresses false positive linting errors for hubspot-injected globals.
+yes. codefmt's hubspot lint plugin catches common issues like forgetting to call callback in callback style code, incorrect event.inputFields access, and missing return values in return style code. it suppresses false positive linting errors for hubspot-injected globals so you only see real issues.